To waive certain procurement provisions for a project that receives funds from certain Federal agencies.

 Length: 4 pages

-This bill was introduced on March 15, 2018, in a previous session of Congress, but was not enacted.
+This bill was introduced on March 15, 2018, in a previous session of Congress, but it did not receive a vote.

 Mar 15, 2018